DynamicsShop/SD-Document-Pack/SD-Document-Pack-Release-Notes.md

 - AppSource App - The Work Instructions were added to the Sales Order report ID 43006012.

+- AppSource App - In the Brand Card, the AddPicture function (obsoleted) was replaced with the GetPicture function in the Camera codeunit.

 ### 3.6.9

 #### Enhancements